 While Blizzard have kept a lot of information regarding the sequel close to their chest, here’s everything you need to know about Diablo 4.

 - Is there a Diablo 4 release date yet?

 - What is Diablo 4 about?

-While it was rumored to be released in 2021 alongside the highly anticipated Overwatch 2, Blizzard have confirmed that Diablo 4 will drop in 2023.
+While it was rumored to be released in 2021 alongside the highly anticipated Overwatch 2, Blizzard has confirmed that Diablo 4 will drop in 2023.
 That year was given at the Xbox & Bethesda Gaming Showcase 2022.

 “While we are still planning to deliver a substantial amount of content from Blizzard next year,” they wrote, “we are now planning for a later launch of Diablo IV and Overwatch 2 than originally envisaged.”